 Body contouring surgery following major weight loss is the collective name given to the range of cosmetic procedures designed to remove excess sagging fat and skin while improving the shape of the underlying support tissue.

 The most problematic areas are the stomach, thighs, buttocks, breasts, upper arms, face and neck.
 Your surgeon will work with you and make recommendations about the best strategy to address the areas that are problematic to you in the most efficient manner.
 The result of body contouring is a more normal and slimmer appearance with smoother contours.Types of body contouring procedures

 1. Tummy tuck or apronectomy

 , also called a panniculectomy, is a modification of the tummy tuck for patients who have an overhanging ‘apron’ of skin and fat over the pubic area.
-It is performed on the lower abdomen below the belly button and only the surplus skin and fat is removed².
+It is performed on the lower abdomen below the belly button and only the surplus skin and fat is removed².2.
+Thigh lift

 as the name suggests will correct sagging skin on the thighs which has been overstretched due to weight gain.
-It produces more toned thighs that are in proportion to your legs and the rest of your body.
+It produces more toned thighs that are in proportion to your legs and the rest of your body.3.
+Lower body lift

 Your cosmetic surgeon will guide you in deciding whether to have multiple surgeries at once or to space them out over time.
 Combining a few different procedures at the same time limits the total number of operations and recoveries you will need to have.
 Most cosmetic surgeries can be combined any way you want.
 For example, breast reshaping and tummy tuck is a common procedure offered to many patients.